 Dr Sianne Gordon-Wilson

-I am the Research Degrees Co-ordinator for the Marketing Subject Group in the Faculty of Business and Law (BaL), a Senior Lecturer in Marketing and the Course Leader for International Business.
+I am the Research Degrees Co-ordinator for the Marketing Subject Group in the Faculty of Business and Law (BaL) and a Senior Lecturer in Marketing.

 My research and teaching are in the fields of consumer behaviour and sustainability.
 My industry experience is in brand management and innovation management within FMCG.

 I am on the Editorial Review Board for International Journal of Consumer Studies and Journal of Consumer Behaviour.
 I have published on consumer behaviour and sustainability in different journals, such as Futures, Journal of Consumer Behaviour, Journal of Consumer Policy and Psychology & Marketing.